 Module C introduces students to the health care environment and office emergencies and first aid, with an emphasis on bandaging techniques for wounds and injuries.
-Students study medical insurance, billing and coding, bookkeeping procedures, accounts payable and receivable, financial management, banking, and check writing procedures that are essential to the successful operation of the medical office.
-Students develop an understanding of good health nutrition and weight control and strategies in promoting good health in patients.

-Students gain an understanding of basic anatomy and physiology of the digestive system, common diseases and disorders, and medical terminology related to this system.
-Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by developing career networking techniques that will assist them in being successful in the medical field.
+Students learn medical insurance, billing and coding, bookkeeping procedures, accounts payable and receivable, financial management, banking, and check writing procedures that are essential to the successful operation of the medical office.
+Students develop working knowledge of good health nutrition and weight control and strategies in promoting good health in patients.
+Students gain working knowledge of basic anatomy and physiology of the digestive system, common diseases and disorders, and medical terminology related to this system.
+Students build on their keyboarding and word processing skills, and develop the self-directed job search process through career networking techniques that will assist them in being successful in the medical field.
 Prerequisites: None.
 Lec.
 Hrs: 040, Lab Hrs: 040, Other Hrs: 000.